fehmi/simply.js/docs/framer.md

 </if>
 ```

-This prevents the user from seeing flickering of pre-compiled content including curly braces during the loading of the page.
+This prevents the user from experiencing flickering of pre-compiled content, including curly braces, during page loading.

 ### Mount Framer Components inside Simply.js

-When you bind a component instance (such as a component, collection, or frame) to a prop in your Framer code component, you can mount that instance inside your Simply.js component.
+When you bind a component instance (such as a component, collection, or frame) to a property in your Framer code component, you can mount that instance inside your Simply.js component.

-To do this, use a special tag in your HTML: <framer-component path="props.component">.
-The path attribute should point to the prop where the component is assigned in Framer.
+To achieve this, use a special tag in your HTML: `<framer-component path="props.component">`.
+The `path` attribute should point to the property where the component is assigned in Framer.

-For example, let’s say you’ve connected a component to your code component like this:
+For example, if you have connected a component to your code component as follows:

 ```js
 import { addPropertyControls, ControlType } from "framer";